 Provided by Larry Payne

 Amy Auzenne, MSW, MACE is the Director of the Office of Evangelization & Catechesis for the Archdiocese of Galveston Houston.
 Amy has worked as a lay pastoral leader in the archdiocese for over twenty years, serving children, youth, adults, and families.
 Prior to working for the Church, Amy was a school and community social worker in Houston for nearly a decade.
 She holds a bachelor's degree in American Studies from Mt.
 Holyoke College, a masters in social work from the University of Houston, and a masters degree in Catholic education from the University of St. Thomas (Houston).
-She will complete a third masters degree in Faith and Culture with a focus on Catholic feminism from the University of St. Thomas in May 2026.
+She will complete a third masters degree in Faith and Culture from the University of St. Thomas in May 2026.

-In 2018 the United States Conference of Catholic Bishops' Commitee on Cultural Diversity in the Church published a new pastoral letter on racism, "Open Wide Our Hearts: the Enduring Call to Love."
+Glora Aldridge is a cradle Catholic born in Austin, Texas and formed in the faith there by her parents and family at Holy Cross Catholic Church.
+She is retired but active in her parish and several organizations.
+She has coordinated an annual celebration of Dr. Martin Luther King, Jr.’s legacy for 40 years.
+She also facilitates community dialogues on racism with Dallas-based Project Unity’s “Together We Dine”.
+She works with groups, such as Sisters in the Spirit and Spring Interfaith to live her faith in action.In 2018 the United States Conference of Catholic Bishops' Commitee on Cultural Diversity in the Church published a new pastoral letter on racism, "Open Wide Our Hearts: the Enduring Call to Love."
 The letter outlined the terrible consequences of the sin of racism, and recommended concrete actions to address them.
 Among these, the bishops called on "all of our educational institutions to break any silence around the issue of racism, to find new and creative ways to raise awareness . . . and to teach the virtues of fraternal charity."

 Community Conversations began at St. Ignatius of Loyola Catholic Church in Spring, Texas in October 2019 as a way to break open this important pastoral letter.
 When the Covid pandemic began in 2020 the meetings moved to a virtual format.
 Since that time, Community Conversations has gathered on the third Wednesday of every month, featuring dynamic speakers who have addressed a variety of topics pertinent to the pastoral letter, social justice and issues of our faith and culture.